carpentries-incubator/geospatial-python/episodes/05-access-data.md

 ![Overview of the true-color image ("thumbnail") after the wildfires on Rhodes](fig/E05/STAC-s2-preview-after.jpg){alt="thumbnail of the sentinel-2 scene after the wildfires"}

-From the thumbnails we can observe some dark spots on the island of Rhodes (bottom right of the image)!
+From the thumbnails alone we can already observe some dark spots on the island of Rhodes at the bottom right of the image!

-In order to open the high-resolution satellite images and investigate the scenes in more detail, we can use the `rioxarray` library.
+In order to open the high-resolution satellite images and investigate the scenes in more detail, we will be using the `rioxarray` library.
 Note that this library can both work with local and remote raster data.
-We will only take a sneak peek at the functionality of this library here, and learn more about it in the next episode.
-Let's open the raster file corresponding to the near infrared (NIR) band:
+At this moment we will only take a sneak peek at the [to_raster function](https://corteva.github.io/rioxarray/stable/rioxarray.html#rioxarray.raster_array.RasterArray.to_raster) of this library.
+We will learn more about it in the next episode.

+Now let us focus on the near Infrared (NIR) band by accessing the item `nir` from the assets dictionary and get the Hypertext Reference (also known as URL) attribute using `.href` after the item selection.

 ```python
 import rioxarray